Vaccine-induced Thrombotic Thrombocytopenia (VITT) and COVID-19 Vaccines: What Cardiovascular Clinicians Need to Know

 First, provide reassurance that these events are extremely rare.
 In the rare event that VITT occurs, hospitals and doctors have the tools to diagnose and treat this condition.

 Second, remind them that VITT has only been seen with the Johnson & Johnson and AstraZeneca COVID-19 vaccines.
 Note that AstraZeneca's vaccine is not available in the United States and the Johnson & Johnson vaccine program has been placed on hold.
 Furthermore, VITT has not been reported in patients who received the Moderna or Pfizer vaccines.
 Overall, the available COVID-19 vaccines are very safe and highly effective at preventing COVID-19 infection.
-All patients should be encouraged to get their first available COVID-19 vaccine given the ongoing pandemic and known risks of COVID-19 infection.
+All patients should be encouraged to get vaccinated against COVID-19 as soon as possible given the ongoing pandemic and known risks of COVID-19 infection.
 Finally, the apparent risk of VITT with a COVID-19 vaccine is greatly outweighed by the risk of complications from COVID-19 infection (including hospitalization, thrombosis and death).

 Finally, use of any medication to prevent VITT (e.g., aspirin) is not recommended.
 These events are extremely rare and there is no evidence that any medication would prevent them from occurring.